OKLAHOMA CITY (AP) - Father Time can be awfully sneaky.

 San Antonio forward Tim Duncan turned 40 last month, and the basketball world marveled at his accomplishments.
-Sure, his minutes were scaled back this season, but he played a significant role in helping the Spurs to their best regular-season results.
+Sure, his minutes were scaled back this season, but he played a significant role in helping the Spurs have their best regular season ever.

 Suddenly, though, Duncan looks his age.

 He has struggled in the past two games of the Western Conference semifinals against Oklahoma City's young front line featuring Steven Adams and Enes Kanter.
-In Game 3, the 15-time All-Star, five-time NBA champion and three-time Finals MVP went scoreless in 12 minutes, committed four fouls in the first half and didn't play in the fourth quarter.
-In Game 4, Duncan was 1 for 6 from the field and scored five points in 28 minutes.
+In Game 4, the 15-time All-Star, five-time NBA champion and three-time Finals MVP went scoreless in 12 minutes, committed four fouls in the first half and did not play in the fourth quarter.
+In Game 5, Duncan was 1 for 6 from the field and scored five points in 28 minutes.

-Duncan likely will need to play more like his former self on Thursday night if the Spurs are to extend their season and perhaps his career.
+Duncan likely will need to play more like his former self Thursday night in Oklahoma City if the Spurs are to extend their season, and perhaps his career.
 Duncan has a player option for next season, and he hasn't made it clear what he will do.

 When asked what he was doing to be effective against Duncan, Adams said ''Nothing,'' perhaps not wanting to give the future Hall of Famer any additional motivation.

 Adams and Kanter also have slowed LaMarcus Aldridge, who averaged 39.5 points on 75 percent shooting the first two games.
-That has dropped to 21.3 points per contest on 36.7 percent shooting the last three games.
+That has dropped to 21.3 points per contest on 36.7 percent shooting the last three.

-''He had a lot of open looks,'' Kawhi Leonard said of Aldridge after Game 5. ''They just didn't fall.
+''He had a lot of open looks,'' teammate Kawhi Leonard said of Aldridge after a 95-91 loss in Game 5 on Tuesday. ''They just didn't fall.
 It's basketball.
 Once we play the right way and get the shots we take and play hard, that's all we could do.''

 In Game 4, Kevin Durant went off.
 In Game 5, it was Russell Westbrook's turn.